grrrwaaa/courses/visa5600/index.md

 - Final Symposium Presentation: 25%
 - Final Written Document: 25%

-The final project will consist in a 30-minute presentation, functioning at once as a speculative proposal for a future art project while being grounded in at least two of the assigned readings (and attendant associations which these will inevitably entail).
+The final project will consist in a 20-minute presentation + discussion, functioning at once as a speculative proposal for a future art project while being grounded in at least two of the assigned readings (and attendant associations which these will inevitably entail).
 Given that this project does not require (immediate) actualization, speculation can be allowed a wide berth.

 <!--These presentations will take place on a day-long Symposium on Art and Speculation (provisional title), which will be open to the public.-->